aws-samples/ec2-lamp-server/README.md

 Although this repository is released under the [MIT-0](LICENSE) license, its CloudFormation template uses features from [MySQL Community Edition](https://www.mysql.com/products/community/) and [Webmin](https://webmin.com/) which are licensed under [GPL](https://www.mysql.com/products/community/) and [BSD-3-Clause](https://webmin.com/about/) license respectively.

-Usage indicates acceptance of [NICE DCV EULA](https://www.nice-dcv.com/eula.html) and license agreements of all software that is installed in the EC2 instance.
+Usage indicates acceptance of [DCV EULA](https://www.amazondcv.com/eula.html) and license agreements of all software that is installed in the EC2 instance.

 ## Deployment via CloudFormation console